What are good supermarket price comparison sites?

 Shelf Scraper is an amazing basic supermarket price comparison tool.
 Shelf Scraper gives you the price of the sought-for item, across all main supermarkets.

-On top of comparing prices, it also shows the price per unit, so you know if it’s it’s better value overall.
+On top of comparing prices, it also shows the price per unit, so you know if it’s it’s a better value overall.
 As an analyst I love it.

-📊 Is Which supermarket price comparison site?
+❓ Is Which a grocery price comparison site?

-If you are a member of Which you can use their price comparison for supermarket tool.
+If you are a member of Which you can use their price comparison supermarket tool.
 They compare supermarket prices monthly.
 However, the analysis includes only 60-100 items rather than the products you want to buy.

 I personally wouldn’t want to pay £9.75 per month for this service alone.
 But I guess if there are any valid reasons to get Witch membership this is one more nice tool to have to use in the price of the actual membership:-)

 You can currently sign up for the first month for only £1 so it’s worth a look.